Phyks/timeline.js/README.md

 * Legend on X axis is not implemented
 * Y axis is not implemented, but could be implemented easily
 * Over effect is a bit overkill right now
-* You must add your points sorted, as the script won't sort them for you and it may result in very weird graphs
 * Onclick events not working when there are multiple graphs.

-The last three points are easy to implement by refactoring the way the raw points are stored and using a single array for all the graphs.
+The last two points are easy to implement by refactoring the way the raw points are stored and using a single array for all the graphs.